Subscribe to updates

 Cabinet - Monday 19 January 2026 10.00 am

-January 19, 2026 at 10:00 am View on council website Watch video of meetingSummary
+January 19, 2026 at 10:00 am Cabinet View on council website Watch video of meetingSummary

-The Cabinet of Brent Council met on Monday 19 January 2026 to discuss a range of financial, strategic, and service-related matters.
-Key topics included a review of the council's financial performance, treasury management activities, and proposals for future investment in digital infrastructure and school places.
-The meeting also addressed plans for a district heat network in South Kilburn and the admission arrangements for schools.
+The Cabinet meeting on Monday 19 January 2026 was scheduled to discuss a range of significant financial and strategic matters for Brent Council.
+Key topics included the council's financial forecast for the third quarter of the 2025-26 financial year, an update on treasury management activities, and proposals for the council's digital roadmap for 2026-28.
+The meeting also planned to address capital investment programmes for school places for children with special educational needs and disabilities (SEND), the South Kilburn District Heat Network, and the admission arrangements for Brent schools.

 LGA Corporate Peer Challenge - Progress Review Report